 This Tuesday, we will be reading through Revelation 21-22.
 We have reached the end.
-The teleological, eschatological, conclusion to not only the Revelation to John but to the entirety of Scripture and the story of God and humanity.
-This email is available online and on Facebook.
+The teleological, eschatological, conclusion to not only the Revelation of Jesus Christ to John but to the entirety of Scripture and the story of God and humanity.

 John’s Final Vision: